Xie-Nav/object-navigation/README.md

 # object-navigation
 Implicit Obstacle Map-driven Indoor Navigation Model for Robust Obstacle Avoidance

 This paper has been accepted for ACM MM 2023.
-After the paper is officially published, we will open source the code as soon as possible.
+After the paper is officially published, we will release the code as soon as possible.